coreyhulse/IFPAChampionshipStandings/readme.md

 Commands to Try:
 $ifpahelp - Help Response
+$ifpachamps - Originally in 1.0; should return "try again" response
 $ipfachamps_nacs PA 2021 - Location That Works
 $ipfachamps_nacs PJ 2021 - Location That Does Not Work
 $ipfachamps_wnacs PA 2022 - Location That Works